trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 <figcaption>

 _The casts of “Bobby’s” hand and foot made by Hans Virchow are still housed in the Anatomical Teaching Collection on the Charité hospital premises.
 (Photos of the two hand casts and the two foot casts.
 Images: Evelyn Heuckendorf/Charité.
 Charité, all rights reserved.
 Photo of gorilla and human hand and photo of gorilla foot in display case.
-Image: Mareike Vennen.
+Images: Mareike Vennen.
 Charité, all rights reserved.)_

 </figcaption>